SokoloffMaxim/ai-103-study-guide/README.md

 This is an unofficial study repository.

-It is based on my own notes, public Microsoft documentation, Microsoft Learn materials, and hands-on study.
-It is not endorsed by Microsoft and does not replace the official AI-103 exam guide.
+It is not endorsed by Microsoft and does not replace the official AI-103 exam guide, Microsoft Learn, hands-on labs, or product documentation.

-Do not treat this repository as the only preparation source.
-Use it together with Microsoft Learn, official documentation, hands-on labs, and real Azure practice.

 ---

-## Contributions

-This is mainly a personal study repo, but suggestions and corrections are welcome.

-If you notice outdated information, broken links, or unclear explanations, feel free to open an issue or submit a pull request.

----

 ## Final Note

-AI-103 is not only about knowing Azure AI services.
-It is about understanding how to design useful, secure, grounded, and responsible AI applications.
+AI-103 is about more than knowing individual Azure AI services.

+The exam expects you to understand how to design useful, secure, grounded, and responsible AI applications on Azure.

-Build small examples, compare design options, and focus on the reasoning behind each Azure AI pattern.
+Build small examples, compare architecture options, and focus on the reasoning behind each design choice.